Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 So let's say the new file is called "2024flyers.png" So you would write in the ini, 0000000000000000ff70fd4f=2024flyers.png

+If you want to add more entries after that, (0000000000000000ff70fd4f=2024flyers.png) , you should double enter, to add a new line entry

 And that's it